SofijaErkin/a-plan-to-email-hadid-bella/README.md

 We must prioritize our mental health and ensure a healthy relationship with

 ourselves if we ever hope to have one with another person.

+### 9.Nine

+First, we can acknowledge that loneliness is an emotion that comes and goes

+like the tides.
+But why does loneliness feel so distressing?
+Part of the reason

+is that loneliness terrifies us — and we don’t question it.

+There’s something we can all turn to that will never judge us and always accept

+us for who we are: a blank page.
+Here are a few prompts:

+    What situations have made you feel lonely lately, and how did that make you feel?

+    In what ways is your current fear of rejection based on negative experiences in the past?

+    How would you console a friend who experiences loneliness?

+You don’t have to write a novel.
+Journaling for 15–30 minutes in 3–5 sessions

+can already show tremendous benefits.
+And remember: it’s all for yourself.

+Completely private.
+Nobody — not even you — ever has to read what you wrote.